Realistic and Supernatural Fiction

 Hi, I am T. Atkins, welcome to my website.
-My work as a writer ranges from three-dimensional characters who are flawed to characters who are a bit unstable and delusional.
+My work as an author ranges from three-dimensional characters who are flawed, to ones some would consider to be a bit unstable or delusional.

 The fire breathing dragon had just risen from the depths of hell.
 Spewing rage and indignation.
 Her talon-like claws grasping at the air, screeching in rage.
 The sound vile and deafening.
 Who had dared to challenge her?
 Who was this insignificant minion that had dared to cross her path?
 Did they not know who she was?
 To think that they were even worthy enough to stand in her presence.